Polaris Awards

 Winning entries represent the highest standards of PR and communications excellence within the Inland Empire.

-Organizations that provide products or services to the public relations, communications, or marketing industry are invited to sponsor the PRSA Inland Empire Polaris Awards Gala.
+Businesses that provide products or services to the public relations, communications and/or marketing industry can become a sponsor of the PRSA-IE Polaris Awards Gala.

-Sponsorship provides valuable brand visibility and direct access to PR and communications professionals across industries, including agency, education, entertainment, healthcare, government, nonprofit, and more.
+Gain visibility for your business and increased access to PR and communications professionals who represent a variety of industries, inclusive of agency, education, entertainment, healthcare, government, and more.

 Contact the Polaris Committee to secure your sponsorship for this year’s event.